Health Record Retrieval ($everything)

 MedicationStatement Resources: May aggregate data from multiple Medication, MedicationRequest, or MedicationStatement resources from the same data provider.
 Data provenance and meta.source values are retained, and a derivedFrom field references the original resources.

-Composition Resources: Aggregate multiple resources but are not returned by the $everything operation, so no special handling is required.
+Composition Resources: Aggregate multiple resources but are not returned by the patient $everything operation, so no special handling is required.

 Other Enriched Resources: Have a 1:1 relationship with the original unenriched resource (e.g., a single Observation with normalized units).